maxhalanen/maze-solver-python/README.md

 # maze-solver-python
 Pathfinding algorithm using breadth first search

+//If a path does not get found make sure that the maze is solvable.

 Specifications for the input maze:

 - The input array can be of any size as long as it is a 2-D array